ndipatri/RoboGaggiaMultiplatform/README.md

 This simulator pretends that it is the Robo Gaggia device: it emits telemetry and changes state as commands are sent by the RGUI.

-In order to use the GaggiaKMPSimulator, set the 'use.ble' property in the [local.properties](local.properties) file of this project to 'false'.
+In order to use the GaggiaKMPSimulator, set the 'use.simulator' property in the [local.properties](local.properties) file of this project to 'true'.
 The RGUI will, instead, use MQTT to communicate with the simulator.

 Please see the [Gaggia KMP Simulator](https://github.com/ndipatri/GaggiaKMPSimulator) project for details on how to start the simulator and necessary local MQTT broker.